 We will need to know: What is their skill level and experience?
+Will they be in tandem or solo?
 What are our agreed aims for the day?
 Is the group an appropriate size?
-Does anyone have any specific needs?
-Do those we paddle with have the skills and equipment needed for the planned day?
-Will there be tandem and solo craft?
+Does anyone we canoe with have any specific needs?
+Do we all have the skills and equipment needed for the planned day?